top of page

 3. Adjust for Size, Height & Experience

-• Experience: Advanced partners prioritise defence and teaching in mixed rounds.
+• Experience: Advanced students prioritise defence with beginners.

-• Height: Taller partners must control jabs, teeps, and long-range weapons.
+• Height: Taller fighters must control jabs, teeps, and long-range weapons.

 4. Why Beginners Sometimes Hit Too Hard